-Section 45 provides for tax deferral (i.e. roll-over relief) when companies transfer assets between group companies.
-However, section 45 also contains multiple anti-avoidance rules to ensure that they are not abused by taxpayers.
-In Annexure C of the 2019 Budget Review, Government proposed that it would make legislative changes in the Income Tax Act to clarify how the multiple anti-avoidance rules applicable to intra-group transactions should interact with each other in order to ensure that they do not give rise to double taxation in the event that more than one of them apply in respect of one intra-group transaction.
-In particular, at issue are the anti-avoidance rules around the reversal of the tax deferral in instances where a seller and acquirer of assets under an intra-group transaction cease to form part of the same group of companies within six years of the intra-group transaction (i.e. the de-grouping charge).

-During internal consultative meetings on the drafting of the 2019 Draft TLAB, the potential for double taxation was regarded as an interpretation issue.
-As a result, it was decided that legislative intervention is not required as the interaction of these multiple anti-avoidance measures could be clarified by way of interpretation guidelines.
-As a result, no changes were proposed in the 2019 Draft TLAB.
+• Section 45 which provides for tax deferral (i.e. roll-over relief) when companies transfer assets between group companies also contains multiple anti-avoidance rules to ensure that they are not abused by taxpayers.
+In Annexure C of the 2019 Budget Review, Government proposed that it would make legislative changes in the Income Tax Act to clarify how the multiple anti-avoidance rules applicable to intra-group transactions should interact with each other in order to ensure that they do not give rise to double taxation.
+During internal consultative meetings on the drafting of the Draft TLAB, the potential for double taxation was regarded as an interpretation issue and that legislative intervention is not required it could be clarified by way of interpretation guidelines and no changes were proposed in the Draft TLAB.

-Comment: It is understood that a de-grouping should only be accounted for once and cannot be triggered again by the operation of another anti-avoidance rule.
+It is understood that a de-grouping should only be accounted for once and cannot be triggered again by the operation of another anti-avoidance rule.
 However, the anti-avoidance rule applicable where assets are transferred on loan account between connected person which provides that the loan receivable has a zero base cost does not interact well with the de-grouping charge.
-This is because if an asset is transferred on loan account and the loan receivable of the seller is deemed to have a zero base cost, should the de-grouping charge subsequently be triggered and the tax deferral be reversed, there is no need for the zero base cost rule to still apply.
-The de-grouping charge should be the final charge as it reverses the tax deferral.
+Should the de-grouping charge subsequently be triggered and the tax deferral be reversed, there is no need for the zero base cost rule to still apply.
+The degrouping charge should be the final charge as it reverses the tax deferral.

-Response: Accepted.
-Legislative changes will be proposed in the 2019 Draft TLAB to ensure that the zero base cost rule is not triggered subsequent to a degrouping charge.
+Accepted.
+Legislative changes will be made to ensure that the zero base cost rule is not triggered subsequent to a de-grouping charge.